CHAVI-India/SATHI/system_features.md

     4. Likert

 We would like to store the response provided by the patient in the corresponding fields.
 The patients will see the items in the questionnaire based on the question_number field order.
-For each item they will be the text of the qeustion and any media associated with it (fields - name)
+For each item they will be the text of the question and any media associated with it (fields - name and media).
+Under the question they will see the widget corresponding to the response_type.
+If it is a text response then there will be a text field and the data entred will be saved into the field called response_value
+If it is a number response then there will be a number field and the data will be saved into the field called response_value If it is a likert response then the user will see buttons corresponding to the likert response options (the fields called option_text and option_media ) need to displayed.
+The buttons should be styled such that the active button is bright blue colored and inactive buttons are white.
+The selected value (option_value) will be saved in the field called response_value
+If it is a range option then a slider is to be provided with minimum and maximum values along with the increment.
+Selected value will be stored in the field called response_value.